Harold Gooley’s volunteer role was teaching a handful of Junior High boys, which is as close to herding cats as you can get.

 I think Mr Gooley got a lot of mileage out of his prayers.

-Who knew then, that 45 years later I would be a pastor, reaching out to thousands of “peers” each month.
+Who knew then that 45 years later I would become a pastor, reaching out to thousands each month.

 He had no way of knowing that I would get to lead purposeful and devoted believers from North Pointe who are engaged in reaching out to hundreds of people in our local communities.

-His generosity, intentionality, influence and prayers have rippled a long way out into the future.
+His generosity, intentionality, influence and prayers rippled a long way into the future.

 Mr Gooley has long ago passed away.
 His “Reach Out” Bible sits on my office bookshelf.